 1892 - Arnold Jacobsen is born in Walnut.
 He would go on to reach the rank of Major General in the U.S. Marines, and become commanding officer of all Marine Corps supply units during World War II.
 His family moves away from Walnut by 1900.

-1893 - The German Bank is organized, and would later change its name to American State Bank.
+1893 - The German Bank is organized, and would later change its name to American Bank, and then American State Bank.
 Today the Rolling Hills Bank occupies this same location.

 1895 - The Citizens Bank is organized as a new bank in Walnut by the Burke brothers (Edward and William).
 It was located where the current city hall stands, and went out of business in 1918.

 1896 - Another fire destroys 16 buildings on the east side of the downtown block, north from the post office and east on Highland Street to the alley.